| |

 an increase in speculative activity in agricultural

 commodity markets.
-In a recent assessment, the FAO argued
+In a recent assessment, the FAO

-that market-oriented policies are creating financial
+argued that market-oriented policies are creating

-opportunities in agricultural markets at a time when
+financial opportunities in agricultural markets at

-of liquidity has, in its view, "paved the way for massive
+This abundance of liquidity has, in its view, "paved

-amounts of cash becoming available for investment (by
+the way for massive amounts of cash becoming available

-equity investors, funds, etc.) in markets that use financial
+in markets that use financial instruments linked to

-instruments linked to the functioning of agricultural
+the functioning of agricultural commodity markets

-commodity markets (e.g. future and option markets)."
+(e.g. future and option markets)."
+Among such

-Among such investors are speculators looking to such
+investors are speculators looking to such markets,

-markets, "as a way of spreading their risk and pursuing
+"as a way of spreading their risk and pursuing

 of more lucrative returns.
 Such influx of liquidity

-is likely to influence the underlying spot markets to
+is likely to influence the underlying spot markets

-the extent that they affect the decisions of farmers,
+to the extent that they affect the decisions of farmers,

 traders and processors of agricultural commodities."